Amos Yarkoni: Shaked

-In 1955, the frequency and effectiveness of Fedayeen attacks being launched from the Egyptian-controlled Gaza Strip and the Jordanian-controlled Hebron Hills area against isolated Israeli civilian communities increased, and the IDF searched for new ways to eliminate the threat.
+In 1955, the frequency and effectiveness of Fedayeen attacks being launched from the Egyptian-controlled Gaza Strip and the Jordanian-controlled Hebron Hills area against Israeli settler communities increased, and the IDF searched for new ways to eliminate the threat.
 Rehavam Zeevi, then a senior officer in the Southern Command and in charge of securing the isolated towns of the Jordan Valley, recommended Amos Yarkoni for the task.
 Yarkoni and Zeevi had met some years earlier, when serving in a joint minorities/Jewish unit, and remained close friends for the rest of their lives.

 Yarkoni accepted the recommendation, and the IDF tracking and counter-terrorism unit was formed under his guidance and command.
 The unit was named "Shaked" (שקד, lit. almond.
 Because the almond blooms early, the word also has connotations of diligent or perseverant).
 Shaked was also an acronym for (Shomrei Kav ha Darom, Guardians of the Southern Border).

 The unit fielded both Jews and non-Jews, yet when it came to Bedouin recruits, Amos was careful to accept only Bedouins from northern Israel (rather than the south of the country), so that they would not have to fight against their tribal brethren.
 Yarkoni was based in the Negev for many years, and was involved in countless operations.
 He was wounded many times, and his body was peppered with bullet and shrapnel wounds.
 He lost his right hand in combat in November 1959, and was badly wounded in the leg in an explosion.

 In 1961, after his recovery, Yarkoni was re-appointed as Commanding Officer of the Shaked Battalion.
 At the time, the Military Commander commented that "if Moshe Dayan could be the Ramatkal (Chief of General Staff) without an eye, we can have a Battalion Commander with a prosthetic hand".

 Even by this stage, many Israelis did not know that Amos Yarkoni was not Jewish: most simply assumed he was a Jew from an Arab country.
 A running joke among those who did know was "Fouad the Jew and Amos the Bedouin", referring to the two lead officers of counter-insurgency in the Jordan Valley: "Fouad" Ben-Eliezer, an Iraqi-born Jew with an Arabic name, and Amos Yarkoni, a Bedouin with a typically Sabra/Israeli name.

 During the Six-Day War (1967), Yarkoni served on the Sinai front.
 After years of distinguished service, Yarkoni retired from the IDF in 1969.